csuntechlab/faculty-v3/readme.md

 The Faculty v3 app is open-sourced software licensed under the [GNU General Public License v3+](https://www.gnu.org/licenses/gpl.html).
 A copy can be found in the `COPYING` file.

-The Lumen framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).